More care not necessarily better care, study says

 Besides the disconnect between dollars spent and health care quality, the report also noted that individuals in high-spending areas had lower patient satisfaction levels.

 "This data, from the state of California, came from the California Health Care Foundation [CHCF]," says McAndrew.
 She asserts that California is a valid model for the rest of the country.
-"You can find markets at both ends of the spectrum; for example, L.A. is like Miami, and San Francisco is like Minneapolis."
+"You can find markets at both ends of the spectrum; for example, L.A. is like Miami, and San Francisco is like Minneapolis," she explains.

-When the CHCF did its survey, she continues, it "found an inverse correlation between how happy patients were with care in high-intensity places.
+When the CHCF did its survey, she continues, "they found an inverse correlation between how happy patients were with care in high-intensity places.
 In additional studies, researchers here asked providers in high-intensity regions what their level of satisfaction was, and those in the highest-intensity areas said they had the toughest times; they used many more referrals, saw more hospital days [per patient], and so on."

 It's very difficult, McAndrew concedes, for someone right in the middle of things to recognize system flaws unless they compare their system with others.
 "Otherwise, you do not have a frame of reference for what other people are doing and what works," she says.
 "But you need to care about what the best model is for the best management of people with severe chronic illness."